Saayan-Chowdhury-2004/hr-data-analysis/README.md

 - Missing critical fields

 Now it’s a clean, analysis-ready CSV that can be thrown straight into Power BI, Excel, or ML models.

-The script is reusable — just replace the CSV and run the notebook.

 ---